skip to main content

-Maybe even before you see that positive pregnancy test, you might be noticing some signs you might be pregnant.
-There are all the well-known ones that people tell you about, like a missed period, morning sickness, food cravings and strong sense of smell, but there are plenty of other pregnancy symptoms that likely no one will warn you about (so we’re doing it now).
+Maybe even before you see that positive pregnancy test, you might be noticing some signs that you could be pregnant.
+There are all the well-known ones, like a missed period, morning sickness, food cravings and a strong sense of smell, but there are plenty of other pregnancy symptoms that likely no one will warn you about—so we’re telling you now.

-It’s not a guarantee which signs of pregnancy you’ll have, if any, but if you experience any of these (honestly pretty weird) symptoms, rest assured that things are probably normal, though it’s never a bad idea to talk with your healthcare provider about anything that feels especially strange while pregnant.
+It’s not a guarantee what your body will feel like during pregnancy, but if you experience any of the (honestly pretty weird) symptoms below, rest assured that things are probably normal, though it’s never a bad idea to talk with your healthcare provider about anything that feels especially strange while pregnant.

 Skin Tags

-Skin tags are totally harmless, but they can be pretty annoying, especially if they rub against your clothing.
-There are a variety of quick, easy treatment options to get rid of them, but it’s best to wait until after you give birth before trying to remove them (and they might go away on their own).
+Dr. Sánchez also says that skin tags are usually the result of normal pregnancy hormonal changes, and they’re totally harmless.
+But they can be pretty annoying, especially if they rub against your clothing.
+There are a variety of quick, easy treatment options to get rid of them, but it’s best to wait until after you give birth before trying to remove them—besides, they might go away on their own.

 Vulvar Varicosities